8ftBeanBag/my-status/README.md

 ## Things to customize
 I didn't make this very configurable so be sure to customize in the code as needed.
 - The name `Abi` is hardcoded on the main page and in the `Status.tsx` component.
+- My LinkedIn and Website are also hardcoded in `Status.tsx`.
 - The images in the `Status.tsx` component are fun to customize.
 - The dancing font has a very specific vibe.
 Great opportunity for customization.